-Home · Recipes · Porridge & Puddings Banana Rum Bread Pudding Author: Maryanne CabreraPublished: Jan 12, 2018Updated: Oct 6, 2023 View RecipeRead ReviewsThis post may contain affiliate links.
+Home · Recipes · Porridge & Puddings · Porridge & Puddings · Banana Rum Bread Pudding Banana Rum Bread Pudding Author: Maryanne CabreraPublished: Jan 12, 2018Updated: Oct 6, 2023 View RecipeRead ReviewsThis post may contain affiliate links.
 Read our disclosure policy.
-Banana Rum Bread Pudding is a quick and easy dessert you can bake in a pie plate!
+Banana rum bread pudding is a quick and easy dessert you can bake in a pie plate!
 It is a delicious combination of brioche, sliced bananas, and caramel chips.
-We always have more bananas than we can eat in a week.
-After a few days of banana almond toast, a handful of banana topped oatmeal bowls, and some banana bread variations, I’m all banana-ed out.
-I’ll slice up a few bananas and throw them in the freezer for later smoothie use.
-But then what?
-What to do leftover ripe bananas?
-Banana rum bread pudding!
+When you purchase your bananas at Costco, you always end up with more bananas can you can eat in a week!
+Luckily, there are dozens of delicious ways to use up bananas.
+Start with banana almond toast, top oatmeal bowls with sliced bananas, and then make your way through banana bread variations such as strawberry banana bread and roasted banana bread.
+And of course, stash some bananas in the freezer for later to make avocado kale smoothie or tropical jackfruit smoothies.
+Here’s a new favorite recipe for ripe bananas- banana rum bread pudding!
 Banana Bread Pudding This banana rum bread pudding is a quick and easy dessert that takes less than 15 minutes of prep.
 It’s the kind of dessert recipe that comes in handy when you have unexpected visitors that come to your house anticipating a bite of something sweet.
 Bread pudding is often served in large casserole pans or or individual ramekin custard cups.
 I find that bread pudding looks a lot classier and elegant in a pie tin.
 What is bread pudding?
 Bread pudding is essentially day old bread soaked in a liquid mixture of milk (and/or cream) and eggs and baked until custard-like.
 There are countless variations of this popular dish.
 Countries all over world have some variation of bread pudding.
 Sweet varieties often have chocolate or caramel.
 Savory versions usually contain cheese and vegetables.
 Savory bread puddings are a fail-proof way to feed a crowd.
 (See: clear the fridge bread pudding and savory parmesan bread pudding with bacon and kale.)
 Any and all breads can be used for bread pudding: baguettes, brioche, croissants, even doughnuts!
 Usually day-old bread (lightly stale) is preferred because it is better suited to soaking up the liquids.
 While most bread pudding recipes completely soak the breads in the liquids, I prefer to keep some parts of the bread exposed during baking.
 This allows for the top layer of the bread to get toasty in the oven.
 I enjoy the contrast of the crunchy top layer and the soft and custard center.
 It’s best to use ripe bananas (the spotty kind that you would use for banana bread) for this recipe.
 While I used caramel baking chips, chocolate chips would also be a fantastic substitute.
 Feel free to added chopped nuts, as well.
 For extra decadence, this banana rum bread pudding could be served with a scoop of ice cream, a dollop of whipped cream, or drizzled with caramel!
 Banana Rum Bread Pudding No ratings yet Banana rum bread pudding is a delicious combination of brioche, sliced bananas, and caramel chips soaked in a sweet custard.
 Customize it your liking by adding toasted nuts, chocolate chips, or flavored liqueurs.
-Yield: 9-inch pie plate Prep Time: 5 minutes minutesCook Time: 40 minutes minutesSoak Time: 10 minutes minutesTotal Time: 55 minutes minutes Servings: 10 Print Recipe Pin Recipe Rate Recipe Ingredients▢ 8 oz Brioche, challah, or other enriched bread *, cut into 1-inch cubes▢ ½ cup caramel baking chips*1 ripe banana , sliced1 ¼ cups whole milk▢ 2 large eggs▢ 1 teaspoon pure vanilla extract▢ 2 Tablespoons dark rum▢ ¼ cup granulated sugar▢ ¼ cup light brown sugar packed▢ ¼ teaspoon kosher salt Instructions Preheat oven to 350° F. Butter a 9-inch pie plate and set aside.
+Yield: 9-inch pie plate Prep Time: 5 minutes minutesCook Time: 40 minutes minutesSoak Time: 10 minutes minutesTotal Time: 55 minutes minutes Servings: 10 Print Recipe Pin Recipe Rate Recipe Ingredients▢ 8 oz Brioche, challah, or other enriched bread *, cut into 1-inch cubes▢ ½ cup caramel baking chips▢ 1 medium banana , ripe▢ 1 ¼ cups whole milk▢ 2 large eggs▢ 1 teaspoon pure vanilla extract▢ 2 Tablespoons dark rum▢ ¼ cup granulated sugar▢ ¼ cup light brown sugar packed▢ ¼ teaspoon kosher salt Instructions Preheat oven to 350° F. Butter a 9-inch pie plate and set aside.
 In a large bowl, add cubed bread, caramel chips, and sliced banana.
 In a large measuring cup, whisk together milk and eggs until smooth.
 Add vanilla, rum, sugar, brown sugar, and salt.
 Stir until sugar has dissolved.
 Pour liquid mixture over cubed bread.
 Toss to combine.Transfer mixture (including all liquid) into prepared pie plate.
 Allow bread to soak for 10 minutes.
 Bake for 40-50 minutes until bread pudding has slightly puffed up, the liquid is set, and the top exposed bread pieces are toasted.
 Let bread pudding sit for 10 minutes to slightly cool.
 Serve bread pudding warm and dust with powdered sugar, if desired.
 Notes Day old (almost stale) breads work best at soaking the liquids.
 I used these Ghirardelli caramel flavored baking chips.
 Sub in chocolate chips, white chocolate chips, or other baking chips.
 8-inch square baking pan may be used in place of a 9-inch pie plate.
 NutritionCalories: 222kcal | Carbohydrates: 33g | Protein: 5g | Fat: 7g | Saturated Fat: 4g | Polyunsaturated Fat: 0.2g | Monounsaturated Fat: 1g | Trans Fat: 0.004g | Cholesterol: 80mg | Sodium: 223mg | Potassium: 110mg | Fiber: 0.3g | Sugar: 20g | Vitamin A: 314IU | Vitamin C: 1mg | Calcium: 62mg | Iron: 0.5mg Author: Maryanne Cabrera Course: DessertCuisine: American Did you make this recipe?Show us on Instagram!
 Tag @littleepicurean and hashtag #littleepicurean.